cdluminate/ProdL/ProdL.md

 TODO: key points for writing a rebuttal.

-Don't ever assume the reviewers are in good faith.
+Don't always assume the reviewers are in good faith if you feel some reviewer response strange.
 Always be prepared for the worst case and the ensuing implications, say, when the reviewer is somehow hostile or irresponsible.
 Whether or not such reviewer will devastate the reputation of the research community, for oneself the most important thing is